Fred Willis: Professional career

-Willis was drafted in the fourth round (93rd overall) of the 1971 NFL Draft by the Cincinnati Bengals.
+Willis was drafted in the fourth round (93rd overall) of the 1971 NFL draft by the Cincinnati Bengals.
 He posted similar statistics in each of his six years in the NFL, but during his rookie year of 1971, in which he played all 14 games, starting six at fullback, he had 593 rushing yards (a career best) on 135 attempts (a career-best 4.4 average) while scoring a career-best seven touchdowns.
 He also had 24 receptions for 223 yards (a 9.3 average).

 In 1972, he played and started in the Bengals' first five games.
 On October 24, 1972 Willis was traded, along with fellow running back Paul Robinson, to the Houston Oilers for wide receiver Charlie Joiner and linebacker Ron Pritchard.
 For the Oilers, he played eight games, starting seven at fullback.
 His combined totals for both teams were 461 yards on 134 attempts (a 3.4 average) but he was especially effective receiving out of the backfield with 45 receptions for 297 yards (a 6.6 average) and two touchdowns.

 In 1973, he started all 14 games, with 579 yards rushing on a career-high 171 attempts (a 3.4 average) and four touchdowns with career highs of 57 receptions and 371 yards (a 6.5 average) and one touchdown.

 In 1974, his playing time went down as he played 10 games (with no starts) with 239 yards rushing in 74 attempts (a 3.2 average) and three touchdowns, with 25 receptions for 132 yards (a 5.2 average) and one touchdown.

 He rebounded in 1975 with four starts in 13 games and 420 rushing yards on 118 attempts (a 3.6 average) and two touchdowns, along with 20 receptions for 104 yards (a 5.2 average).

 His final year with the Oilers and in the NFL was 1976, but his production went up.
 He started in 12 of 13 games, with 542 yards in 148 attempts (a 3.7 average) and two touchdowns along with 32 receptions for 255 yards (an 8.0 average) and one touchdown.

-In 1977, he played for the Denver Broncos.

 Willis was the first running back in the history of the NFL to win the pass receiving title.

 Fred Willis was a union representative and Executive Board member for the National Football League Players Association.

-Fred resides in Salem, Massachusetts and has 1 son Brett Willis.

-He founded a concussion diagnosis and treatment company called HPN Neurologic, In April 2017, he was ordered by a federal judge to no longer distribute improper communications to other players regarding his activity in the company NFL Players Brains Matter.
+Willis founded a concussion diagnosis and treatment company called HPN Neurologic.
+In April 2017, he was ordered by a federal judge to no longer distribute improper communications to other players regarding his activity in the company NFL Players Brains Matter.
 Willis later moved to found another company NeuroSport Concussion in 2019.

+NFL career statistics

+Death

+Willis died in Natick on July 4, 2023, at the age of 75.